 Winter is in full swing here in Michigan, which means freezing temperatures, snow up to our knees, and lots of wind.
 Even though the elements can certainly be tough, I am a huge advocate of running through the winter.
 However, despite my best efforts (and failed attempts), I know that winter is not the ideal time for intense training.
 It’s nearly impossible to complete double digit runs when no trail is shoveled or plowed for that distance.
 Tempo and interval runs are a joke, as my shoes slip and slide across the ice with each step.
+Rather than stress over the lack of focused workouts, I use this time to build my best training base.

 When I first started running, I tried to follow a marathon training plan one winter.
-The longest stretch of sidewalk or trails I could find that was shoveled was about 1 mile, so I ran back and forth on weekends for up to 16 miles.
+The longest stretch of sidewalk or trails I could find that were shoveled was about 1 mile, so I ran back and forth on weekends for up to 16 miles.
 For those shorter runs, I remember toughing it out by trudging through snow.
 Looking back on this, I have no idea how I managed to complete these runs.
 The monotony of running the same 1 mile stretch for hours would make me go insane now.

 My idea of a solid running base means being able to head out the door and run 6-8 miles comfortably.
-During the winters I spend about 6 weeks of the darkest, coldest days running about 3 or 4 times a week.
+During base training I spend about 6 weeks of the darkest, coldest days running about 3 or 4 times a week.
 These runs start out short as I return back from the holidays, usually only about 3 or 4 miles at a time.
 After a week or so, I increase the distance for a few runs, but never to more than 8 miles at a time.
 During these runs, I avoid looking at my watch and run solely based on feel.
 My goal is to build a really solid running base, that will allow me to easily add in more focused, intense training by the time things start to warm up.

 How to Build a Solid Running Base